Kwame Nkrumah University of Science and Technology: Hostels

 There are facilities on campus where non-resident students can rest between lectures and study before they leave for their homes and hostels.

 In January 2014, the top floor of the Crystal Rose Hostel caught fire while most students were on vacation.
 The cause of the fire is still not known.

 International students

 There is a large multinational international community at KNUST as a result of the high standards of education.
 There is an international student association that sees to the interests of foreign students such as accommodation, orientation and campus tours.

 Academics

-From the 2010/11 academic year some of the colleges operate a two-tier system, while others maintain their three-tier system.
+Since the 2010/11 academic year, some of the colleges operate a two-tier system, while others maintain their three-tier system.